 What to Do When You and Your Spouse Disagree on Debt

-Dave Ramsey was speaking at one of my mother’s professional conferences and gave out his books.
+Dave Ramsey was speaking at one of my mother’s professional conferences, and he gave out his books.
 I tagged along for a quick trip to Detroit and read the entire book in one weekend.

 According to FICO, we were rock stars.
 In reality, we were just deeply in debt.